Interconnectivity¶

 - threshold detector¶

 Placed on a cell.
-Possible source of a connection.
+The possible source of a connection.
 Detects crossing of a fixed threshold and generates corresponding events.
 Also used to record spikes for analysis.
 See here for more information.

 - spike source cell¶